MarcoASilva/typexsd/README.md

-# typexml
+# typexsd

-Type-safe xml parser and builder based in XSD file for Typescript environments
+Type-safe XML parser and builder based in XSD file for Typescript environments

 ### installation

-`npm i typexml` or `yard add typexml`
+`npm i typexsd` or `yard add typexsd`

 ### codegen

-In your project, after installing `typexml`, run the following to generate types for your XSD:
+In your project, after installing `typexsd`, run the following to generate types for your XSD:

-`npx typexml generate ${path-to-xsd-file.xsd}`
+`npx typexsd generate ${path-to-xsd-file.xsd}`

 This should generate `interfaces.ts`.